Hyla96/hugo-website/content/en/home/index.md

 ---

 Gabriel Costache - Building software for the web
+\n\n

-This website is in progress, eventually you can still find some of my projects here.
+This website is in progress, eventually you will find some of my projects here.